Herbert Smith Freehills

 Herbert Smith Freehills has traditionally tended to look towards “best friends” alliances in countries where the legal markets are already mature rather than getting its own people on the ground.
 Which seemed like a lovely idea until it tried to take the relationship to the next level and floated the idea of a merger with European partners Gleiss Lutz and Stibbe only to be embarrassingly rebuffed.

 But Herbies wasn't on the shelf for long, deciding to follow its rivals into Australia.
 On 1 October 2012 the firm officially entered into a fully-integrated merger (well, apart from partner remuneration which needed some tweaking) with Freehills.
 HSF is now one of the largest law firms in the world with just over 2,200 fee-earners.
-It will be very interesting to see how one of the only full on Anglo-Australian mergers beds in over the next few years.

 We’ve heard praise for the “diverse mix of people” – it was the first top ten firm to monitor the progress of ethnic minority staff, and it’s introduced flexible and part-time working to help retain more female solicitors.
 In 2006 it appointed a full time diversity manager - the first such position at a City firm.
 A junior associate agrees that HSF "is committed to diversity", though "whether they hit their targets, and what will happen if they don't, is another question".
 In common with most (all?) firms, there's still a long way to go.
 A trainee claims it's "almost as white-boy as Slaughter and May" and, says a senior associate, "there is a tendency to pack women returning from maternity leave straight off on long client secondments.
 We get the hint - the firm suggests that we move in house..."